 In the Bhagavad Gita we may read: "Those who are born under an evil destiny (having acquired evil tendencies by their conduct in previous lives) know not what it is to proceed in virtue or to recede from vice; nor is purity, veracity or the presence of morality to be found in them."
 This is KARMA!
 The black magician may sneer at virtue and think himself much more clever than the rest of mankind, "But his flesh upon him shall have pain, and his soul within him shall mourn", as we may read in the Book of Job.

-This, then, is what magic is and where it leads.
+The genuine laws of magic must forever remain a sealed book to those who have not lost the urge for personal glory or selfish gain.
 Free will is truly a terrible responsibility, but a necessary one for the growth of the Divine mind within us.
-May that holy spark within all of us become a shining beacon of light to guide our feet home, where we shall join the blazing stars that made the great journey before us and now shine in the firmament of our Father in Heaven.
+May that magical spark within all of us become a shining beacon of light to guide our weary feet home, where we shall join the blazing stars that made the great journey before us and now shine in the firmament of our Father in Heaven.